An interview with Permacultura and Transizione, Italy.

 You have recently decided to grow Sociocracy For All.
 People from all over the world are involved.
 Do you want to let us know how that happened and why?

 We started Sociocracy For All because we saw the need for sociocracy on the grassroots level.
 Let’s imagine that sociocracy might make an organization 15% more effective (that’s an invented number).
 That means we have the key to making all non-profits, all activist groups, all transition groups 10% more effective.
 Sociocracy can boost social change and climate action in a big way when people are just a bit more effective in what they do and spend less time in pointless discussions or in power struggles.
 Up to this point, sociocracy was only for organizations that could pay a consultant.
 We felt the responsibility to bring it to everyone.
-I personally do it because I feel so much respect for the people doing good work, and I want to support them in wasting less time, less money, less resources and in having more fun and feeling more connected to their peers in doing that work.
+I personally do it because I feel so much respect for the people doing good work, and I want to support them in wasting less time, less money, fewer resources and having more fun and feeling more connected to their peers in doing that work.
 I sometimes compare it to curing a disease: imagine you had the cure for a disease that is sucking up people’s time and makes them less happy at work and in their volunteer work – would you keep the cure to yourself?
 No. Good self-governance has to be a common good like education about healthy food.
 Healthy organizations are just as important to make positive changes.

 Is there a song that’s on your mind recently?